moment/momentjs.com/source/docs/parsing/moment-clone.md

 b.year(); // 2012
 ```

-Additionally, you can call `moment.fn.clone` to clone a moment.
+Additionally, you can call `moment#clone` to clone a moment.

 ```javascript
 var a = moment([2012]);